nguyenjenny/spark_shared_repo/README.md

 ![spark banner](images/spark_banner-01.png)

 # SPARK 2021: Shared Repository
 The shared repository for SPARK.
-SPARK is an employment-readiness program that focuses on teaching data science-related skills run by Holland Bloorview's Autism Research Centre and lead by Dr. Azadeh Kushki.
+SPARK is an employment-readiness program that focuses on teaching data science-related skills.
+The intiative is lead by Dr. Azadeh Kushki of Holland Bloorview's Autism Research Centre.

 Our first summer iteration of the program was held from *July 12, 2021 to July 16, 2021*.
 The repository contains the different projects that the participants worked on under the guidance of program facilitators.

 # Contributors